 We are called and chosen,

-which means that everything God has intended for us, we are in possession of
+which means everything God has intended for us we possess.
+It is not that we

-it.
-It is not that we might own it one day; we own it now.
+will own it one day; we own it now.
 It goes

 back to Gal 4-1,2, “Now I say, as long as the heir is a child, he does not